magento/magento2-functional-testing-framework/docs/installation_mac-os-x.md

 ### Prerequisites

-This installation requires a local instance of the Magento application.
+This installation requires a *local* copy of the same version of Magento code as the Magento server to be tested.
-The MFTF uses the [tests from Magento modules][mftf tests] as well as the `app/autoload.php` file.
+This is because MFTF uses the [tests from Magento modules][mftf tests] as well as the `app/autoload.php` file.

 ### Step 1.
 Clone the MFTF repository